 The Third Three Months of Pregnancy (Third Trimester)

-Now all baby is doing preparing for life outside his mother’s womb.
-Childbirth is approaching fast and nature is giving baby his finishing touches.
+Now the baby is preparing for life outside its mother’s womb.
+Childbirth is approaching fast, and nature is giving the baby its finishing touches.

-- He will double or triple in weight during this period,
+- It will double or triple in weight during this period,

-- his fingernails will reach the end of his fingers.
+- its fingernails will reach the end of its fingers.

-- His skin will thicken so that it will no longer be the almost opaque, see-through skin of the last trimester.
+- its skin will thicken so that it will no longer be the almost opaque, see-through skin of the last trimester.

-- His lungs will fully develop so that he can breathe unaided if born a little early.
+- its lungs will fully develop to allow unaided breathing if born a little early.

-- He will position himself head down and around two weeks before he is going to be born, his head will drop down into the bottom of the uterus, in readiness for birth.
+- It will position itself head down, and around two weeks before birth, its head will drop down into the bottom of the uterus, in readiness for birth.
 This is called head engagement.
 At this point, you will find it easier to breathe.

-You may have developed haemorrhoids, which hopefully should go away after your have given birth, never to return.
-There is no truth in the rumor that pregnancy-induced haemorrhoids or piles means you will suffer from them in later life, or even with another pregnancy.
+You may have developed hemorrhoids, which hopefully should go away after you have given birth, never to return.
+There is no truth in the rumor that pregnancy-induced hemorrhoids or piles mean you will suffer from them in later life, or even with another pregnancy.

-You may have heartburn due to the pressure of the baby on your stomach., and your breasts will have increased in size and your nipples may have started secreted a little yellowish milk called colostrum.
+You may have heartburn due to the pressure of the baby on your stomach, and your breasts will have increased in size and your nipples may have started secreted yellowish milk called colostrum.
 You will also notice your nipples have become a darker shade of brown and may be slightly more prominent than before.

 By this time the baby is ready to be born you will be looking forward to giving birth just so you can feel normal again.